• Skip to main content

 Tofu Ham

-• This tofu can be prepped anywhere from 48 hours to 30 minutes in advance.
+- This tofu ham can be prepped 48 hours to 30 minutes in advance.

-• Whisk together all the marinade ingredients until fully blended.
-Add the diced tofu and stir thoroughly until coated then set it aside for a minimum of 30 minutes.
+- Whisk together 1½ tablespoon dark soy sauce, 1½ teaspoon toasted sesame oil, 1½ teaspoon maple syrup, 1 teaspoon Vegemite, ¼ teaspoon smoked paprika and ¼ teaspoon ground black pepper until fully blended.
+Add 300 g firm tofu and stir thoroughly until coated then set it aside for a minimum of 30 minutes.

-• After marinating the tofu for at least 30 minutes pop it into a nonstick pan along with any leftover marinade.
+- After marinating the tofu for at least 30 minutes pop it into a nonstick pan along with any leftover marinade.
 Fry on medium heat for about 10 minutes.
 Turn the tofu frequently until nicely browned and lightly toasted on the outside.
+The oil in the marinade should be enough to stop the tofu from catching in the pan. add a splash more if required.

 Wilted Greens